-With the flailhead attached to the machine the hydraulic hoses can now be connected - see diagrams opposite.

-Upper port 'A' on the motor connects to junction bracket point for hose 'A' on the arm and lower port 'B' on the motor connects to junction bracket point for hose 'B' on the arm.
+With the flailhead attached to the machine the hydraulic hoses can now be connected - refer to diagrams opposite.
+Upper port 'A' on the motor connects to junction bracket point 'A' on the arm and lower port 'B' on the motor connects to junction bracket point 'B' on the arm.